Looking for inspiration of how to spend your free time in Wolverhampton, Walsall, and Telford? Look no further.

 More gravy with that?

-There are loads of your favourite names in town, especially at the Southwater complex, including: TGI Fridays, Pizza Express, Nando’s, Subway and Miller & Carter.
+There are loads of your favourite names in town, especially at the Southwater complex, including: TGI Fridays, Pizza Express Telford, Nando’s Restaurant, Subway and Miller & Carter Telford.
 If you’re looking for somewhere that’s walking distance, you could try The Lion on Shifnal Road for that local pub atmosphere with food, drink and regular entertainment; a great example of the quintessentially English institution of the classic pub.
 Alternatively, The Priorslee offers student-friendly fare like Wing Wednesdays and traditional Sunday roasts, as well as live sport on TV, a pool table, and free Wi-Fi to keep you entertained.

 Here at the University of Wolverhampton, we’re surrounded by the arts on all sides.
 Whether you’re a dedicated culture vulture or looking to dip your toes for the first time, you can find everything you need within walking distance or a bus ride from the campus.